Updated 8 days ago | GitHub

 }

-Sync your gradle files with the project and you're ready to go with firebase.
+Sync your Gradle files and you’re ready to use Firebase.

 Attribution